Fox-ML-infrastructure/FoxML_Core/LEGAL/COMPLIANCE_FAQ.md

 ### Q7.1: Can universities use it for free?

-**A:** Yes, for non-commercial academic research under AGPL-3.0.
-If the university uses it for commercial purposes, a commercial license is required.
+**A:** Yes, for qualifying non-commercial academic research at tax-exempt institutions (see `LICENSE` for full definition).
+If the university uses it for organizational purposes, a commercial license is required.

 **See `DUAL_LICENSE.md` for academic use details.**